 1. Use Secure and Durable Containers

-When storing trash and recyclables, it is important to use containers that are secure and durable.
-For regular trash, use a sturdy garbage bin with a tight-fitting lid to prevent animals from accessing the contents.
-For recyclables, consider using separate bins or bags to sort different types of materials, such as plastic, paper, glass, and metal.
+Choose containers that are strong and secure.
+For trash, use a bin with a tight lid to keep animals out.
+For recyclables, use separate bins for different materials like plastic, paper, glass, and metal.

 2. Keep Containers Clean and Odor-Free